BeatrizTSilva/BluetoothCommunication/README.md

 # BluetoothCommunication
-Bluetooth communication for Android Studio to use as telemetry aid
+Android Studio application for telemetry
+Also has a connection to Firebase